arpan2711/adv-python/adv_examples.md

  **Link**: scrapy/utils/misc.py

-**Comments**: Through recursion, this function is able to load a module and all of its submodules, regardless of how deeply nested the submodule structure is.
+**Lines**: **Comments**: Through recursion, this function is able to load a module and all of its submodules, regardless of how deeply nested the submodule structure is.
 It does this by making recursive calls to walk_modules for each submodule that is also a package, accumulating the list of modules in the mods list, which is returned at the end.

 ```python
 def walk_modules(path: str) -> List[ModuleType]: